Beyond our galaxy

 Equipment

-My main setup is currently an Orion Optics VX12 on a somewhat marginal HEQ5PRO mount (show here with the C8 on its original SP-mount):
+My main setup is currently an Orion Optics VX12 on a somewhat marginal HEQ5PRO mount (show here next to the C8 on its original SP-mount):

 Most of my imaging up to now has been with a Celestron 8 inch SCT 1988 model with Starbright coating, most often used at F10.
 The scope is shown below with guidescope AT66 and Toucam: